 Identification Numbers are a four digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical on shipping papers.
 The identification number will be preceded by the letters "NA" or "UN".
-The US DOT Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.
+The US DOT Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.

 Not all vehicles carrying hazardous materials need to have placards.
 The rules about placards are given in Section 9 of this manual.
 You can drive a vehicle that carries hazardous materials if it does not require placards.
 If it requires placards, you cannot drive it unless your driver license has the hazardous materials endorsement.
 See Figure 2.25.